mobily-enterprises/simpleschema/README.md

 ### `skip`

-If `skip` is true, validation will be skipped altogether.
+If `skip` is true, BOTH casting and validation will be skipped altogether.
 The callback will be called directly, no validation done.
 This is useful if you want to turn off validation in your program, but don't want to change the program's flow.

 Note that a _copy_ of the object will be passed to the callback (since the same thing would happen if `validate()` was called).

+### `skipValidation`

+If `skipValidation` is true, casting will happen but validation won't.

 ### `skipCast`

 The option `skipCast` is used when you want to skip casting for specific fields.